 USDA Forest Service

 The scientists of the Landscape Change Research Group (LCRG) create original research as well as valuable tools and data sets for resource managers and decision makers.
-The integration of the LCRG into the NIACS team allows for more information to be made available to land managers, provides valuable feedback from users about LCRG products, and enhances work to support forest adaptation and inspire new research.
+The LCRG works closely with the rest of NIACS to effectively deliver relevant information to land managers, collect valuable feedback from users of LCRG products, address information needs for forest adaptation, and inspire new research.
+The LCRG also takes advantage of local opportunities, working directly with scientists and managers to inform land management decisions in Ohio.

-Chris has served as the director of NIACS for the past ten years and played an active role in most of the Institute’s projects, including directing the USDA Northern Forests Climate Hub.
-He also studies forest soil carbon dynamics as a research ecologist for the Northern Research Station.
+Chris Swanston has served as director of NIACS since 2008 and played an active role in most of the Institute’s major efforts, including directing the USDA Northern Forests Climate Hub.
+Chris is also project leader for NRS’ Climate, Fire, and Carbon Cycle Sciences group.
 He holds a PhD in forest science from Oregon State University.
-Chris enjoys a range of activities, including collecting mugs, trail running, snowshoe running, bicycling, and fishing.
+Chris embraces his home in the upper Midwest through snowshoe running (moving for warmth), and trail running (running from mosquitoes).
 Chris does not like cooked vegetables or mushrooms, because they’re gross.

-Matt is an Ecologist and provides technical support for the Climate Change Tree and Bird Atlas by conducting geospatial analyses and data processing, statistical modeling, and generates cartographic products.
-Matt has been with the Forest Service Northern Research Station since 2007.
-He graduated from Ohio University with a B.S. in GIS Analyst and Arizona State University with a M.S. in Applied Biological Sciences.
-Matt also provides GIS processing and analysis to other Northern Research Station researchers and the Wayne National Forest.
+Matt is an Ecologist and provides technical support for the Climate Change Tree and Bird Atlas by conducting spatial analyses and data processing, statistical modeling, and generates cartographic products.
+He provides GIS analyses for other Northern Research Station researchers and various National Forests within the region.
+Matt enjoys camping and hiking with his family.

-Stephen is an Associate Professor of Wildlife Landscape Ecology in the School of Environment and Natural Resources at Ohio State University and also holds an affiliation as an ecologist with the Forest Service Northern Research Station.
-Two general themes of his research focus are climate and land use change and wildlife habitat relationship.
-Collectively he aims to link these themes across scales to more fully understand and address the global change pressures faced by forests and wildlife.
+Stephen Matthews is Associate Professor of Wildlife Landscape Ecology in the School of Environment and Natural Resources at Ohio State University and also holds an affiliation as an ecologist with the U.S. Forest Service Northern Research Station.
+His research focuses on how climate and land use change influences forests and birds.
+Outside of work Steve spends time with his family exploring the outdoors and the kitchen.